h12w/gspec/DESIGN.md

 possible during the development, thus, it is important to find slow tests and improve them.

-It can be implemented by logging the start and end time of each test group, but should be optional so that it will introduce overhead.

-(TODO)
+It can be implemented by measuring each run of a test case and store the time duration.
+Test reporter is responsible to analyze the result and find slow test cases.

 ###Benchmark & coverage
 What "go test" provides are good enough.
 Just don't break them.